andreagalle/pigcasso/README.md

 ```
 of course the `git show HEAD --stat` command is not neccessary, but advised to check everything before pushing upstream here.
 To check in more detail `git log --graph --decorate --oneline` and `git show HEAD` are always the best options.

+## Why not python3?

+Because it seems that `python3` does not support any package for the VTK library, or simply, I have not found it yet!